 Looking at Leo, here’s the track of comet Iwamoto during mid February.
 Don’t expect to see a tail as the map shows – that’s just a comet symbol.
 You’re more likely to see a faint circular glow, and the worse your light pollution, the less likely you are to see anything.
 For more details, see our headline news story.
 Warning: comets can endanger your mental health, as you try hard to find them and they remain invisible!

 What about the Moon, then?

-We have a whole section of the website devoted to the Moon and its features.
+Sorry, no eclipses this month.
+But we have a whole section of the website devoted to the Moon and its features.

 Get more helpful info

 OK, you’ve read all this for nothing, now comes the plug.
 This page is brought to you by the Society for Popular Astronomy, which is a really great society to join.
 It’s based in the UK but there are members in other countries as well.
 It doesn’t cost much to join, and there is a special rate for Young Stargazers.
 At least take a look at what we have to offer.